-PHED 4309 Legal Aspects Of Sport (3 credits)
+PHED 4309 Legal Aspects of Sport, Health, and Fitness (3 credits)

-An overview of the field of sports law, with applications to amateur sport, professional sport, recreation and fitness settings.
-Key areas of the law are identified, and applications within the sports industry are studied.
-Provides information about legal issues that may help the sport professional avoid litigation by foreseeing and preventing problems.
-Prerequisite: PHED 3449 or consent of instructor.
+An overview of the field of sports law, with applications to amateur sport, professional sport, recreation, health, healthcare, and fitness settings.
+Key areas of the law are identified, and applications within the sport, health and fitness industries are studied.
+Provides information about legal issues that may help professionals avoid litigation by foreseeing and preventing problems.
+Prerequisite: Junior or Senior status.